johnheeder/markdown_space/README.md

 # markdown_space
-Sample markdown documents.
+This repository contains sample markdown documents.
 These docs are only for looking at.
-They do not represent actual products.
+They do not represent actual products or companies.

 Thanks!